ppatoria/interview/shared_ptr.md

     If an exception occurs, the object may not be properly deallocated, leading to a memory leak.

 ### Solution: (std::make_shared)
-    using `std::make_shared` guarantees deallocaton of memory if exception occurs during construction of the object.
+    using `std::make_shared` guarantees the deallocation of memory if an exception occurs during the construction of the object.

 #### Example:
 ```cpp